 Parker occasionally enacts joyful revenge against the culture of high education, a culture he left behind after becoming a successful novelist.
 Playmates includes the telling lines, “Like a lot of academics I had met, she was so used to manipulating meaning with language that both became relative.
 As if you could make falsehood true by richly said restatement.”

 Otto Penzler’s posthumous celebration In Pursuit of Spenser: Mystery Writers on Robert B. Parker and the Creation of an American Hero is valuable.
 Two of the best essays are Lawrence Block’s even-handed appreciation “They Like the Way It Sounds” and Ed Gorman’s exploration of genre tropes, “Parker Saddles Up: The Westerns of Robert B. Parker.”

-Gorman’s comments are certainly relevant to Spenser, for as the series progresses, the Spenser stories seem to owe less and less to the P.I. tradition and more and more to the classic Western.
+Gorman’s comments are certainly relevant to Spenser, for as the series progresses, the stories seem to owe less and less to the P.I. tradition and more and more to the classic Western.
 This just fine, for the Western is a perfect format for a tough guy action series with an unwavering moral center.
 “There’s a new sheriff in town, and his name is Spenser.”

 Potshot (2001) literally puts Spenser in charge of cleaning up a Western town, with a climatic shootout that pits seven against forty, just like an old John Ford movie.